gu-fan/mathematic.vim/README.md

     " view it's details, modify it at your convenience. map <leader>kvm :sp ~/.vim/keymap/mathematica.vim<CR>

-    " show inputting cmd
+    " show inputting cmd:
     " set showcmd
-    " if you need a longer time to inpu full code.
+    " when a longer time for inputting is needed:
+    " set timeoutlen=3000
+    " or disable inputting timeout:
     " set notimeout
-    " set timeoutlen=3000

 ':h keymap' for further details.